-- (v) Resettlement Action Planning: There is no statutory arrangement for preparation of a Resettlement Action Plan covering all displaced persons and host families.
-Therefore, the preparation of LARAPs by the Municipalities will be required.
-This will be a full or abbreviated Land Acquisition and RAP depending on the number of people affected and whether physical relocation involved.
-If land is acquired before the sub-loan agreement is signed, ex-post (retroactively) reporting procedures will be carried out.
-Also, for the projects that entail additional land acquisition in the future, proactive study and reporting will be carried out. - (vi) Public Information Disclosure, Consultation and Participation: There are no provisions regarding information disclosure to public, public consultation and participation in the Turkish legislation regarding land acquisition.
+(v) Resettlement Action Planning: There is no statutory arrangement for preparation of a Resettlement Action Plan covering all displaced persons and host families.
+Therefore, the preparation of LARAPs by the sub-borrowers will be required.
+This will be a full or abbreviated Land Acquisition and Resettlement Action Plan (LARAP) depending on the number of people affected and whether physical relocation involved.
+If land is acquired before the sub-loan agreement is signed, ex-post (retroactively) reporting procedures will be carried out (outline provided in Annex 3).
+Also, for the projects that entail additional land acquisition in the future, proactive study and reporting will be carried out by the sub-borrowers.

+(vi) Public Information Disclosure, Consultation and Participation: There are no provisions regarding information disclosure to public, public consultation and participation in the Turkish legislation regarding land acquisition.
 In the scope of normal expropriation procedures, an invitation letter is sent to property owners for the aim of informing and inviting rightful owner to negotiations within 15 days.
 Therefore rightful owner becomes aware of land acquisition and has the opportunity to negotiate and/or challenge the proposed compensation amount.